Declan Rice’s nightmare West Ham return a result of Arsenal’s complacency

 But half-time came and went without any changes and Arsenal were almost punished within seconds of the restart.
 Paqueta slipped in Bowen with a reverse pass and Ramsdale was required to stretch his arms to deny the forward’s clever chip.
 White, this time, cleared the danger as he beat Kudus to the rebound.
 Still Rice warmed up, the intensity of his sprints on the touchline quickening, and it was just at the moment of the West Ham supporters bantering with their former captain that he “should have signed for a big club” that the Hammers doubled their lead.

 Although not on the pitch, perhaps Rice could have been credited with the assist: it was with some of the record £105m that West Ham received for Rice this summer that led to the Hammers signing a player of the calibre of Kudus from Ajax.
 If Kudus has sparkled so far for West Ham with a couple of eye-catching goals and contributions, this was the 23-year-old’s most impressive yet.
-Controlling a high, diagonal pass, Kudus skilfully directed his touch to cut inside Zinchenko.
-Then, with the yard of space he had created, Kudus fired a zipping strike through the legs of Gabriel.
+Controlling a high, diagonal pass, Kudus skilfully directed his touch to cut inside Oleksandr Zinchenko.
+Then, with the yard of space he had created, Kudus fired a zipping strike through the legs of Gabriel and into the bottom corner.

 Arteta could not wait any longer: on came Rice to more than a few boos, soon followed by Saka and Martinelli, and then Odegaard.
 But by then it was too late: another White header caused chaos for Arsenal, only this time it set up Bowen on the edge of the box.
 Bowen’s strike took a slight deflection off Jakub Kiwior, which left a rather awkward-looking Ramsdale only able to parry the volley into his own net.
 Rice seemed to struggle on his return, with passes overhit to cheers from the home fans.
 It was only with the introduction of Odegaard that Arsenal began to look more like themselves, but when the captain fired a low finish past Fabianski in the 95th minute, there was barely anyone left in the away end to applaud it.